Deploy a Spring Boot application with Docker and Nginx Reverse Proxy

 To run the Docker image on the server, we need to install Docker, which will start a container and expose a port to access the application from the host.
 To make it accessible to the Internet, we will configure a reverse proxy using Nginx.

-Illustration of the reverse proxy of a dockerized Spring Boot application with Nginx
+Reverse proxy of a dockerized Spring Boot application with Nginx.

-Illustration of the reverse proxy of a dockerized Spring Boot application with Nginx
+Reverse proxy of a dockerized Spring Boot application with Nginx.

 Install Docker on the server